-A question about the best use of Direct Suggestion and Age Regression Therapy in the treatment of trichotillomania (compulsive hair pulling).
+A question about the best use of Direct Suggestion and Age Regression Work in the treatment of trichotillomania (compulsive hair pulling).

 Answered by Calvin D. Banyan, MA, CI, BCH

 What an awesome, wonderful site !!